HLTech/SqlEventStore4J/README.md

 ## Events versioning <a name="EventsVersioning"></a>

-Let's assume that you have actual version of OrderPlaced event:
+Let’s assume that you have an actual version of OrderPlaced event:

 ```java
 class OrderPlaced implements Event {